lqc/thinkcspy/source/modules.rst

    Run ``mymodule1.py`` and ``namespace_test.py`` again.
 In which case do you see the new print statement?

 #.
-In a Python shell try the following:
+In a Python shell / interactive interpreter, try the following:

    .. sourcecode:: python